bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 00:22:28

 I just think it boils down to wallet developers, right?
-Like no user of Bitcoin out there is like, I'm not sitting here writing mini scripts to manage my coins and I'm a core dev.
+Like no user of Bitcoin out there is like, I'm not sitting here writing Miniscripts to manage my coins and I'm a core dev.
 Like it doesn't work that way.
 You use some wallet software that you trust, hopefully that you've vetted somehow.
 And so I think really when you're working on a proposal like this, you're thinking about how can I make it easy for wallet developers to actually adopt this stuff and implement it safely?